 Purdue Global offers:

 Both programs are accredited by the National Addiction Studies Accreditation Commission (NASAC).
-Graduates of the bachelor’s degree program are eligible to sit for the National Certification Commission for Addictions Professionals' (NCCAP) National Certified Addiction Counselor, Level I and II certification exams.
-The certificate program meets the coursework requirements to prepare you to take the National Certification Commission for Addiction Professionals’ Master Addictions Counselor (MAC) examination.†
+Graduates of the bachelor’s degree program are eligible to sit for the National Certification Commission for Addictions Professionals' (NCC AP) National Certified Addiction Counselor, Level I and II certification exams.
+The certificate program meets the coursework requirements to prepare graduates who meet eligibility prerequisites to take the National Board of Certified Counselors’ Master Addictions Counselor (MAC) examination.†

 Request more information today.